drikkk/spotify-playlist-updater-java/README.md

 C:\Windows\System32\wscript.exe "C:\path\to\your\svb\file.svb"
 ```

-Now your Spotify playlist is protected from spam bots and will be updated constantly.
+Now your Spotify playlist is protected from spam bots and will be updated as per your scheduler configuration.
 Enjoy!